lindseygreenhill/Gov1347/polls.md

 the election) taken from [538](https://projects.fivethirtyeight.com/polls/president-general/national/), Model 1 predicts that **Biden will win the election with 49.46% of the popular vote** and **Trump will lose the lection with 46.83% of the popular vote**.

-Model 2 predicts the election state-by-state.
+Model 2 predicts the election state-by-state -- it says that **Biden will win the election with 377 electoral votes** and **Trump will lose the election with 161 electoral votes**.
 See the map below for results.

 ![map](Gov1347-master/figures/polls_mod_prediction_map.png)

+> - The state-by-state model presents unexpected results in some states that are thought to be reliably republican
+> - For example, the model has Biden winning Alaska by .28% and Arkansas by .07%
+> - The model also predicts some very tight races in [key swing states](https://www.nytimes.com/interactive/2020/us/elections/election-states-biden-trump.html)
+> - For example, the model has Biden winning Florida with a .25% win margin, Georgia with a 1.73% win margin, and North Carolina by a 2.08% win margin